 Closed Caption: Enables or disables closed captions.
 Select CC1, CC2, or OFF.
-The captions are not visible when the menu is displayed or when you use EMP Monitor to access the projector through your network.
+The captions are not visible when the menu is displayed.

-■ User's Logo
+User's Logo

 Turn on to display the image or logo you have captured whenever the projector is turned on.
-See page 64 for more information.
+See page 63 for more information.